ORALITY

 • Ways of Knowing

-Definition: These traits require a more complex set of factors.
-They represent how we capture and process a message, how people really learn, and their preferred ways of remembering a…
+These traits require a more complex set of factors.
+They represent how we capture and process a message, how people really learn, and their preferred ways of remembering a message.
+On one side of the spectrum, people gravitate to familiar patterns, repetition, and non-linear logic.…

 The 15 Traits of Orality